SPOKANE, Wash. — It requires ice skates and a Zamboni, but do not call this an ice rink.

 Ice skating is challenging under any circumstances.
-Those dips and climbs add yet more challenge.
+Those dips and climbs add yet more challenges.
 But they've wrapped a solution around the entire ribbon, in the form of a rail.
 Plus, helmets are free.
-Admission and skate rental comes to about 12 dollars for an adult.
+Admission and skate rental comes to about 17 dollars for an adult.

 Spokane’s Ice Ribbon is a great place for the littles to burn off energy.
 And with its downtown location and cozy bonfires to gather around, it’s a popular night out.
 Did we mention the snack bar serves beer and wine?

-"it's just a really cool experience to be down in the downtown urban core, it's really vibrant, especially Friday and Saturday night,” said Moog.
+"It's just a really cool experience to be down in the downtown urban core, it's really vibrant, especially Friday and Saturday night,” Moog said.
 "I really love to see family and friends getting together out here."